StreatCodes/bernard-old/README.md

 Easily monitor your infrastructure.

 ## TODO
+ - Auth should return result before closing connection
- - define a check e.g. exit codes, stdout, perf data?
+ - Document a check (include a way to graph data)
- - add log level to bernard-server
- - block incorrect auth IP address's